ROCm/amdsmi/README.md

 # AMD System Management Interface (AMD SMI) library

+> [!CAUTION]
+> This repository is deprecated.
+The source for amdsmi is now in
+> [ROCm/rocm-systems](https://github.com/ROCm/rocm-systems/tree/develop/projects/amdsmi).
+Please direct all new issues and PRs to rocm-systems instead.

 The AMD System Management Interface (AMD SMI) library offers a unified tool for managing and monitoring GPUs, particularly in high-performance computing environments.
 It provides a user-space interface that allows applications to control GPU operations, monitor performance, and retrieve information about the system's drivers and GPUs.